-We expect ZKB's profitability metrics to remain broadly stable.
-This assessment includes the potential risks stemming from higher loan loss provisions and market dislocations because of the geopolitical crisis.
-These risks are at least partially offset by the positive effects that the acquisition of the asset manager Swisscanto in 2015 has had on ZKB's revenue mix, lowering the bank's dependence on net interest income.
-Furthermore, we expect net interest margins to stabilise, which, in combination with continued loan growth, will result in growth of net interest income.
+Despite the currently extremely uncertain macroeconomic outlook, we expect ZKB's profitability metrics to remain broadly stable over a three-year horizon.
+This assessment includes the potential risks stemming from higher loan loss provisions and market dislocations because of the current geopolitical crisis.
+These risks are at least partially offset by the positive effects the acquisition of asset manager Swisscanto has had on ZKB's revenue mix, lifting the bank's proportion of fee and commission income.
+Furthermore, we expect net interest margins to expand following the recent increase in interest rates in Switzerland, which, in combination with continued loan growth, will result in growth of net interest income, ZKB's largest revenue driver.
+In the short-term, however, deposits might reprice faster than the aggregate loan book, which could result in margin pressure in 2022 and potentially also in 2023 before it is followed by a recovery.

 ZKB reported a Moody's-adjusted net profit of CHF942 million in 2021, up 11.6% from CHF844 million the year prior.
 The higher net profit was partly the result of a 1.5% reduction in operating costs to CHF1,632 million, which included 1.1% higher personnel expenses of CHF1,092 million, 5.2% lower administrative expenses of CHF436 million, and 11.1% lower depreciation and amortisation of CHF104 million.
 The reduced cost base was accompanied by a 1.6% increase in revenues to CHF2,583 million and unchanged loan loss provisions of CHF39 million.
 The increase in revenues was primarily driven by a 14.9% acceleration in net fee and commission income to CHF926 million, more than offsetting a 22.8% decline in trading and other income to CHF370 million.
-Net interest income grew 2.3% to CHF1,287 million, supported by loan growth and the passing on of negative interest rates to major clients, as well as continued carry gains derived from the negative interest exemption threshold at the SNB3.
-Net fee and commission income, on the other hand, was supported by higher brokerage and stock exchange fees, higher wealth and asset management fees, as well as the advisory business.
+Net interest income grew 2.3% to CHF1,287 million, supported by loan growth and the passing on of negative interest rates to major clients, as well as continued carry gains derived from the negative interest exemption threshold at the SNB.4 Net fee and commission income, on the other hand, was supported by higher brokerage and stock exchange fees, higher wealth and asset management fees, as well as the advisory business.